Lawrence Mulindwa

+Early life

+He was born in 1965 at Kanyike Kamengo, Mpigi, Uganda.

+Career

-Achievements as FUFA president
+FUFA president

-He settled outstanding debts for the Federation which included recovery of the land title for the FUFA House in Mengo.

-More capacity building courses were conducted during his time and Uganda Cranes was unbeaten at home for eight years.
+During his time as president of the Federation of Uganda Football Associations (FUFA), he settled outstanding debts for the Federation which included recovery of the land title for the FUFA House in Mengo.
+He also added capacity building courses and the Uganda Cranes was unbeaten at home for eight years.